pedrohortencio/Machine-Learning-Algorithms-in-the-Real-World/readme.md

   * [svms_and_kernels.ipynb](https://github.com/pedrohortencio/Machine-Learning-Algorithms-in-the-Real-World/blob/main/Supervised%20Learning%20Tip%20to%20Tail/svms_and_kernels.ipynb) - Code, explanation and visualizations for SVMs models.

 #### 3 - [Data for Machine Learning](https://www.coursera.org/learn/data-machine-learning)
+  * [preparing_data.ipynb]() - Extensive code for data cleaning and preprocessing using Pandas.
+Includes various methodologies to deal with diferent types of Missing Values (at random, completely at random and not random) and comprehensible explanations.

 #### 4 - [Optimizing Machine Learning Performance](https://www.coursera.org/learn/optimize-machine-learning-model-performance)
+  Just like course 1, it doesn't have any file because it's more of a theoretical course.

+#### Personal Opinion
+  If I have to put my opinion in simple terms, I would say that I was very surprised.
+It has light courses with a lot of theory that you don't easily find in other specializations and books.
+In some parts it sounds like someone very experienced is giving you life advises (and that's basicaly the truth, Amii build this course based on their own experience).
+There are a lot of really useful takeaways, such as the Machine Learning Process Lifecycle and the excelent and extensive example of how to prepare and deal with messy data.
+As today, months after I finished the courses, I'm still using MLPL and constantly opening and consulting the codes for examples, I don't have to think to much: I highly recommend the specialization.